5:52 AM 4/27/2021

-Motorcycles are fitted with front and rear-brakes for to control and maneuver it easily by the rider.
+Motorcycle brake system is operated manually through hand lever for the front wheel while the rear one is operated by a lever that is pressed by the leg.
+Meanwhile the CBS models operate both the front and rear brakes together.
+All the Motorcycles are fitted with front and rear-brakes for to control and maneuver it easily by the rider.
 They are available as drum brake and disk brakes.
+It is advisable both the front and rear brakes should be applied evenly.
 The front brake should be applied along with the rear brake with equal brake pressure for smooth maneuvering.
-When brakes are applied disc brake and the drum brakes will become hot.
+When brakes are applied disc brake lesser hot and the drum brakes will become hotter.
 The holes in the disc brake will help it loose the heat quickly.
-The heat produced in the drum brake will stay and on long runs, if applied brake a noise will be produced and the efficient of the applying brake will be reduced due to its heat.
+The heat produced in the drum brake will stay and on for long runs, if applied brake when it is hot a noise will be produced and the efficient of the applying brake will be reduced due to its heat.
 Both the Disc Brakes and Drum brakes used to have brake pads and they should be checked time to time for wear and tear.
-If necessary they should be replaced with new ones as per the instructions of the motrcycle manufacturer.
+If necessary they should be replaced with new ones as per the instructions of the motorcycle manufacturer.

 Front single Disc Brake and Rear with Drum Brake..